The Bass

 2. Add a second bass note: change "c2 ~ eb2 ~" to "c2 c2 eb2 ~".
 The double C2 gives the bassline more urgency.

 3. Drop the bass an octave.
-Change c2 to c1 and eb2 to eb1.
+Change c2 to c1 and eb2 to eb1 (headphones help).
 Notice how it gets muddier?
-That’s why most DnB bass sits at C2, not C1.
+That’s the sub-bass territory.
+Powerful in a club, invisible on laptop speakers.

 what you earned